Kaleil Isaza Tuzman: Arrest and conviction

 He was extradited to the United States, and at his bail hearing in July 2016, Tuzman claimed to have few assets left and significant liabilities, but prosecutors noted that Tuzman was wearing a $70,000 watch and the judge doubled his bail to $5 million.
 Tuzman's trial for 20 charges of fraud, wire fraud, conspiracy to commit fraud, false statements in SEC reports, and manipulative and deceptive practices, began on October 30, 2017.

 Smyth and another former KIT executive had earlier pleaded guilty and become government witnesses, as had Stephen Maiden.
 Over the course of a six-week trial they detailed the fraud for the jury, including the roles of Tuzman and Amanat in orchestrating it.
 In December 2017, Tuzman and Amanat were found guilty on all charges (in Tuzman's case, market manipulation conspiracy, wire fraud conspiracy relating to defrauding KIT Digital shareholders, and accounting fraud conspiracy relating to KIT Digital).
 On October 12, 2018, the court adjourned sentencing for a Fatico hearing (weighing evidence of misdeeds submitted by the prosecution to bear on sentencing) on April 2, 2019.
-On September 10, 2021, he was sentenced to three years of probation.
+On September 10, 2021, he was sentenced to three years of probation; the judge explained that he didn't assign further prison time due to Tuzman's claims to have been raped/sexually assaulted in prison in Colombia.